 The evidence points to Dennis Jones being the artist, and to him being the mechanic who offered to paint a version on Doug’s overalls.

-It’s most likely that he copied the cartoon from the magazine, so we also have an idea what it might have looked like:
+It’s most likely that he copied the cartoon from the one in the magazine that he kept, so we also had an idea what it might have looked like: